zio/zio-quill/CONTRIBUTING.md

 ## Changing docker configuration

-If `build/Dockerfile-sbt`, `build/Dockerfile-setup`, `docker-compose.yml` or any file used by them was changed then you have to rebuild docker images and to setup the databases again:
+If `build/Dockerfile-sbt`, `build/Dockerfile-setup`, `docker-compose.yml` or any file used by them was changed then you have to rebuild docker images and to set up the databases again:

 ```bash
 docker-compose down && docker-compose build && docker-compose run --rm setup